 - 1. Remove any discs from the optical drive. - 2.
-Click Computer and then click System Monitor. - 3.
-On the Hardware tab, identify the Storage Controller in the Type column. - 4.
+Click Computer and then click System Monitor.

+- 3. On the Hardware tab, identify the Storage Controller in the Type column. - 4.
 Click the triangle next to the devices until you locate your optical drive.
 If the drive is listed, it should be functioning correctly.

-A disc does not play
+An optional external optical disc does not play